The manor and the surrounding parks are located on the slopes of the Iron Age Rapola ridge.

 The interior in entrance hall with wooden fixtures, which have been preserved during the restoration, are by local carpenter Kalle Vaara.
 The beautiful glazed tile fireplaces were made of rest pieces of Tampere Tile Factory (Tampereen kaakelitehdas) and the mason was called Lammervo.

 In 1908 Elias Ilkka, a sculptor, arrived from Jalasjärvi to study under Emil Wikström’s supervision and probably then visited Voipaala for the very first time.
-Later on, in 1941 Elias Ilkka married Helvi Voipaala, the daughter of Waldemar Nieminen.
-(Helvi had taken the name Voipaala as her family name.)
-During Helvi and Elias Ilkka’s time a special attention was given to the beautiful garden and experiments of new exotic plant were made.
+Later on, in 1941 Elias Ilkka married Helvi Voipaala, Waldemar Nieminen´s daughter.
+Helvi had previously taken the name Voipaala as her family name.
+During Helvi and Elias Ilkka’s time a special attention was given to the beautiful garden and experiments of new exotic plants were made.
 Elias Ilkka repaired the old white storehouse for grain as his own studio for sculptural work.
 As Elias Ilkka died in 1968 Mrs. Ilkka and their son moved from the main building into one of the small houses in the yard.

 Owner: City of Valkeakoski, Cultural Services

 The town of Valkeakoski hired the main building in 1977 and the house was renovated suitable for art exhibitions.
 Some of the Art Nouveau fixations were unfastened and the room order was altered.

 Voipaala manor main building was further hired to the Union of Finnish Art Associations for art exhibition purposes 1977–1990.
 Also their office was situated in Voipaala.